peterb12/A-Tour-Of-Haskell/Week5.md

   newList.append(item ** 2)
 ```

 Using `map` lets you think about this operation in a much simpler way!
+In Haskell, we said **what we want**, and in Python, we said **how to get what we want**.
+Often, saying how to get what we want is more complicated than just saying what we want.
 (Note: Python has its own version of `map`, but many people don't know about it...)

 OK, so `map` will let us transform each element of a list.
 What other higher order functions are there?